google/WebFundamentals/src/content/en/fundamentals/primers/shadowdom/index.markdown

 `;
 {% endhighlight %}

 In this example, there are two slots: a named slot for the tab titles, a named slot for the  tabs content.
 When the user selects a tab, we bold their selection and reveal its panel.
-That’s done by selecting distributed nodes that have the `selected` attribute.
-The custom element’s JS (not shown here) adds that attribute at the correct time.
+That's done by selecting distributed nodes that have the `selected` attribute.
+The custom element's JS (not shown here) adds that attribute at the correct time.

 ### Styling a component from the outside {#stylefromoutside}